-Various opportunities for trainings and presentations are available from the Center.
-We provide trainings and presentations on and off site.
+Various opportunities for trainings and presentations are available from the Center, both on- and off-site, and NOW through virtual webinar options.

 We are an approved Continuing Education provider through the Pennsylvania State Board.
 We offer continuing education credits for licensed social workers, marriage and family therapists and professional counselors.